RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts/general-movers.md

 ```

 Default options for all helices are set in the **PerturbBundle** tag.
 A default perturber type for all perturbations can be set with the **default_perturbation_type** option; currently-accepted values are "gaussian" and "uniform".
 These can be overridden on a parameter-by-parameter basis with individual **perturbation_type** options.
 Default perturbation magnitudes are set with **perturbation** options.
 If an option is omitted, that Crick parameter is not perturbed.
 These can also be overridden on a helix-by-helix basis by adding **Helix** sub-tags.
 In the sub-tags, if an option is omitted, that degree of freedom is not perturbed unless a default perturbation was set for it in the main tag.
 In the sub-tags, helices can also be set to copy degrees of freedom of other helices with **copies_helix** options.
+A special case of this is the **pitch_copies_helix** option, which will set omega0 to whatever value is necessary to ensure that one helix copies the major helix pitch (the rise along the major helix axis per turn about the major helix axis) of another helix.
 Perturbable Crick parameters include:

 <b>r0</b>: The major helix radius.<br/>
 <b>omega0</b>: The major helix twist per residue.<br/>